iRevive/http4s-tagless-template.g8/README.md

 ## Integration tests

 This template will generate a docker-based environment for integration tests.
-On the start of integration tests sbt will start MongoDB as a docker container, after tests it will be destroyed.
+On the start of integration tests sbt will start PostgreSQL as a docker container, after tests it will be destroyed.